 - 40.1 The FIA approved safety car will be driven by an FIA-approved driver.
-It will carry an FIA approved observer capable of recognising all the competing cars, who is in permanent radio contact with race control. - 40.2 10 minutes before the pit lane opens for each race, the safety car will take up position at the front the grid and remain there until the five minute signal is given.
+It will carry an FIA approved observer capable of recognising all the competing cars, who is in permanent radio contact with race control. - 40.2 10 minutes before the pit lane opens for each race, the safety car will take up position at the front of the grid and remain there until the five minute signal is given.
 At this point (except under Article 40.16 below) it will cover a whole lap of the circuit and take up position. - 40.3 The safety car may be brought into operation to neutralize a race upon the order of the clerk of the course. - It will be used only if competitors or officials are in immediate physical danger on or near the track, but the circumstances are not such as to necessitate suspending the race. - 40.4 When the order is given to deploy the safety car, all marshals' posts will display waved yellow flags and "SC" boards for the duration of the intervention. - 40.5 No car may be driven unnecessarily slowly, erratically or in a manner which is deemed potentially dangerous to other drivers or any other person at any time whilst the safety car is deployed.
-This will apply whether any such car is being driven on the track, the pit entry or the pit lane. - 40.6 The safety car will join the track with its orange lights illuminated and will do so regardless of where the race leader is. - 40.7 All competing cars must then reduce speed and form up in line behind the safety car no more than ten car lengths apart.
-In order to ensure that drivers reduce speed sufficiently, from the time at which all Competitors have been sent the "SAFETY CAR DEPLOYED" message via the official messaging system until the time that each car crosses the first safety car line for the second time, drivers must stay above the minimum time set by the ECU at least once in each marshalling sector and at both the first and second safety car lines (a marshalling sector is defined as the section of track between each of the FIA light panels). - The stewards may impose either of the penalties under Article 15.3a), b), c) or d) on any driver who fails to stay above the minimum time as required by the above. - 40.8 With the exception of the cases listed under a) to h) below, no driver may overtake another car on the track, including the safety car, until he passes the Line for the first time when the safety car is returning to the pits.
+This will apply whether any such car is being driven on the track, the pit entry road, pit exit road or the pit lane. - 40.6 The safety car will join the track with its orange lights illuminated and will do so regardless of where the race leader is. - 40.7 All competing cars must then reduce speed and form up in line behind the safety car no more than ten car lengths apart. - 40.8 With the exception of the cases listed under a) to h) below, no driver may overtake another car on the track, including the safety car, until he passes the Line for the first time when the safety car is returning to the pits.
 However, if the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, Article 40.15 will apply.